NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

 Before logining, you will need a Kaggle account.
 The inferenced results are generated in the `/path/to/the/output/directory/result.txt`.

-9. For running Pose_classification model, the command line would be as follows:
+9. For running Pose_classification model, if the input is a formatted Numpy array, the command line would be as follows:
 ```sh
 python tao_client.py \
        /path/to/a/file/of/pose/sequences \